julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_tool_dev_init.md

 ---
 title: anyquery tool dev init
-description: Learn how to use the anyquery tool dev init command in AnyQuery.
+description: Learn how to use the anyquery tool dev init command in Anyquery.
 ---

 Initialize a new plugin